bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:09:00

 So how does `CoinShuffle++` actually work?
-It's based on a DC mode which basically stands for Dining Cryptographers Network.
+It's based on a DC-net which basically stands for Dining Cryptographers Network.
 And Dining Cryptographers network is a weird name, actually rather simple concept.
 Say we have again three users now and Assume these three users have pairwise shared keys and the keys are the numbers on the triangle here.
 So, for example, Alice has a shared key with Carol.